mal/docker-for-mac-host-bridge/README.md

 6. Create a `macvlan` network with `eth1` as the parent
 7. Register the host of the `tap` interface

+**WARNING:**

-**WARNING:** Unfortunately step 7 must currently be performed after every restart of Docker.
+Unfortunately step 7 must currently be performed after every restart of Docker.
 This is because the `tap` interface only persists while Docker is running.
-Hopefully this can be improved upon.
-The install script can be run again safely to do this.
+The install script can be run again to do this safely.
+Hopefully this aspect can be improved upon.

 [tto]: http://tuntaposx.sourceforge.net/
 [shim]: /install.sh#L38-L57